kean/Nuke/README.md

 A common use case is to dynamically start and cancel requests for a collection view full of images when scrolling at a high speed.
 There are a number of components that ensure robustness in those kinds of scenarios:

-- `Loader` schedules each stage of the image pipeline on a dedicated queue.
+- `ImagePipeline` schedules each of its stages on a dedicated queue.
 Each queue limits the number of concurrent tasks.
 This way we don't use too much system resources at any given moment and each stage doesn't block the other.
 For example, if the image doesn't require processing, it doesn't go through the processing queue.
-- Under stress `Loader` will rate limit the requests to prevent trashing of the underlying systems (e.g. `URLSession`).
+- Under stress `ImagePipeline` will rate limit the requests to prevent trashing of the underlying systems (e.g. `URLSession`).

 ### Memory Usage

 - Nuke tries to free memory as early as possible.
 - Memory cache uses [LRU (least recently used)](https://en.wikipedia.org/wiki/Cache_algorithms#Examples) replacement algorithm.
 It has a limit which prevents it from using more than ~20% of available RAM.
-As a good citizen, `Cache` automatically evicts images on memory warnings and removes most of the images when the application enters background.
+As a good citizen, `ImageCache` automatically evicts images on memory warnings and removes most of the images when the application enters background.

 # Extensions<a name="h_plugins"></a>